top of page

 Johns Hopkins Carey Business School

-• A consultant and data scientist with over 10 years of experience in AI, machine learning, data visualization, and statistical modeling.
+• A consultant, Associate Professor, and data scientist with over 10 years of experience in AI, machine learning, data analytics, and data visualization.

 • Strong background in programming and analytics, with expertise in Python, R, Tableau, MySQL, and Excel.